How do flowers open?

 Perhaps this is due to a relative lack of antifreeze?
 A South facing slope for the early crocuses is even better.
 And better still some low ground hugging cover like moss (or further down the page), mossy saxifrage to trap air, which the crocus can easily force their way through – look at the temperature change from morning (above), to 5 pm, that are then achievable, compared to the surrounding levels hovering close to zero (with a brisk North Easterly wind), once the sun shines.
 And then several aspects of what Mckee and Richards called their micro greenhouse flower design kick in

 - Some wavelengths of light are absorbed externally by the flower’s petals (tepals).

 - Other wavelengths of light are transmitted internally.

 - Heat energy is trapped internally, by inner reflecting petal surfaces.

 - Energy is stored in large internal gynoecia (sex organs).

-Finally for any readers unfamiliar with the spiral conundrum, I post this year’s recent offerings… Photographed about 10 days apart, they clearly demonstrate the 2 contrasting melt rates of fallen snow on the chipped slates, and quarry tiles.
-I think that these clinch the excellent hypothesis explained by Kevin on our ‘background to the blog’ page beneath our home header.
 On the occasion that snow melted faster from the chipped slate, there had been a hard frost before the snow fell.
-On the earlier occasion snow fell after a milder spell of weather.
-It’s likely that retained air amongst the chipped slate created a warmer substrate than the quarry tiles after the severe frost, and hence the snow melted fastest in these conditions from the slates.
-I think …
+On the earlier occasion when it melted faster from the quarry tiles, snow fell after a milder spell of weather.
+It’s likely that retained air amongst the chipped slate created a warmer substrate than the quarry tiles after the severe frost, and hence the snow melted fastest in these conditions from the crushed slate.